MGFNolan/MGFNolan/README.md

 - The endless learning opportunities in tech

 ## 🎭 Beyond the Code
-- **Chess enthusiast:** 1700 rating on Lichess (Rapid), regular at Hebden Bridge Chess Club
+- **Chess enthusiast:** ~1750 rating on Lichess (Rapid), regular at Hebden Bridge Chess Club
 - **Former sports data professional:** Seven years of project management, stakeholder collaboration, and two years of being a line manager
 - **Accessibility advocate:** Passionate about building inclusive digital experiences
 - **Poetry writer:** Very much an amateur, but it is cathartic and creative

 ## 📫 Let's Connect
 Always up for a chat about frontend development, accessibility, chess, or the latest tech trends.
-Currently available for new opportunities.

 ---
 *"When coding, you need to remember that you're collaborating not just with your colleagues, but also with everyone else who will work on the project after you."*